iasx/theory/Types.md

 > *series, row*
 - Ordered collection.
 - Has index, which is a number that denotes the position of an element in the collection `Sequence[1] → a`.
 - *Infinite* sequences are possible.
-They can be defined via expression or ellipsis `...` (or `..`) when the pattern is obvious, and are equivalent to functions.
+They can be defined via expression or ellipsis `...` (or `..`) when the pattern is obvious, and are equivalent to `Integer → Any` functions.
 - Sequences can be sliced, sorted, iterated, etc.